 Sylveon’s ability Pixilate boosts any Normal-type move by 20% and turns it into a Fairy-type attack, meaning a powerful move like Hyper Beam with its 150 base power can be boosted by 20% and given same-type attack bonus (STAB).

 - Read More: 10 best Water-type Pokemon ever

 Its total base stats of 525 may be pretty low compared to the other Pokemon on this list, but it stands out when it comes to Special Defense (130) and Special Attack (115).
 It has a decent HP base stat of 95, too, which isn’t too shabby.

 One of Gen III’s most recognizable Pokemon is Gardevoir.
-Originally a pure Psychic-type, the fan-favorite became a dual Psychic/Fairy-type from Gen VI onwards – a change that arguably boosted both its popularity and usefulness.
+Originally a pure Psychic-type, the fan-favorite became a dual Psychic/Fairy-type from Gen VI onwards – a change that boosted both its popularity and its usefulness.

 Gardevoir’s Attack base stat (65) and Defense base stat (65) are relatively poor, but it excels when it comes to Special Attack (125) and Special Defense (115), and has access to some useful support moves like Healing Wish and Trick, as well as some powerful STAB-boosted moves like Psyshock and Moonblast.

 It has some great abilities, too.
 Trace copies the opponent’s ability when switched in, which can work heavily in its favor, while Synchronize passes on any status effects onto the opponent.
 Overall, Gardevoir may not last long on the battlefield, but it will leave an impact.